meizuosc/m03x/README.md

 [M03x](http://www.meizu.com)
 =================

-M03x repo is kernel source code for Meizu M030, M031, M032 smartphone(MX).
-With MX drivers, you can compile a MX smartphone kernel by yourself.
+M03x repo is Linux kernel source code for Meizu M030, M031, M032 smartphones.
+With this repo, you can customize the source code and compile a Linux kernel image yourself.
 Enjoy it!

 HOW TO COMPILE
 -----------